Category

 Lockdown and shelter-in-place drills

-Sometimes, your team will need to stay in a given location rather than evacuate.
+Sometimes, your team will need to stay on-site rather than evacuate.
 These situations call for lockdown and shelter-in-place drills.
 While the two concepts are similar, there are some key differences:

 • Lockdown: When you lock down a facility, you’re trying to prevent an immediate threat from gaining access and putting employees at risk.
-This could be anything from a single attacker to large-scale civil unrest.
+These threats could be anything from a single attacker to large-scale civil unrest.

-• Shelter-in-place: Sheltering-in-place is more focused on staying safe from an environmental threat than a human one.
+• Shelter-in-place: Sheltering in place is more focused on staying safe from an environmental threat than a human one.
 For example, if a blizzard moves into your region earlier than expected and makes driving unsafe, employees might need to shelter at work temporarily.
-While securing the facility is still important, it’s a secondary priority behind avoiding the severe weather in the first place.
+While securing the facility is still essential, it’s a secondary priority behind avoiding the severe weather in the first place.

 These drills have a few priorities: